How to Succeed in the Digital Marketing Master's Degree Program

 “Students leave [Full Sail’s Digital Marketing program] with a better understanding of how various digital marketing campaigns and activities are integrated to improve overall success,” says Rob Croll, the Digital Marketing program director.
 “Digital and internet marketing is still a relatively new field, so there aren’t a lot of people out there with the skills our grads have.”

-The fast-paced, 12-month online program prepares students for manager- or director-level marketing roles, and arms them with resources and tools to continue their education post-graduation – which is important in an always-evolving industry like this one.
-Digital Marketing grads often pursue high-level roles, and many launch their own agencies or work as freelance digital marketers or consultants.
-For instance, grad Victoria Harris left her full-time job and has been able to successfully grow her own business.
-Kristen Reneski has leveraged her skills to continue growing through a variety of positions in the digital marketing space, and is currently a senior analyst for a SaaS company.
+The fast-paced, 12-month online program prepares students for manager- or director-level marketing roles and arms them with resources and tools to continue their education post-graduation – which is important in an always-evolving industry like this one.
+Digital Marketing grads often pursue high-level roles; for instance, grad Moni Shah is the Senior Director for Sports Marketing at Turner Sports and Jean-Charles Dervieux has worked for Amazon and Hertz.
+Others launch their own agencies or work as freelance digital marketers or consultants; grad Victoria Harris left her full-time job and has been able to successfully grow her own business and Kristen Reneski has leveraged her skills to continue growing through a variety of positions in the digital marketing space and is currently a senior analyst for a SaaS company.

 Here are some of the traits and skills you need to bring to the table – or in this case, the online classroom – to succeed in the Digital Marketing program: